Wednesday, December 8, 2021

 The Blue Route.
 Genre: Fiction or creative nonfiction totaling no more than 3000 words.
 Submit up to 3 poems.
 Payment: $25.
 Undergraduates only.

 The Dark is an online horror and dark fantasy magazine published monthly.
 They publish fiction between 2,000 and 6,000 words.
-Payment: 6 cents/word.
+Payment: 5 cents/word.
+Accepts reprints.

 Masters Review New Voices.
 New Voices is open year round to any new or emerging author who has not published a work of fiction or narrative nonfiction of novel length with a wide distribution.
 Authors with short story collections are free to submit, as are writers with books published by indie presses.
 Payment: $200 for short fiction and narrative non-fiction, and $100 for flash-length narratives (up to 1,000 words)